RSDKModding/RSDKv5-Decompilation/dependencies/windows/README.md

 # Windows

-**This document was intended for an outdated method of building this decompilation and is only left in this repository for reference purposes.
-It's highly recommended to follow the [CMake guide](./../README.md#how-to-build) instead.**
+**This document was intended for a now outdated method of building this decompilation and is only left in this repository for reference purposes.
+It's highly recommended to follow the [CMake guide](./../../README.md#how-to-build) instead.**

 ## Installing dependencies